-Although a few months may have passed, I still remember the long, snaking TSA PreCheck lines at Seattle’s airport at the beginning of 2019.
+Although a few months may have passed, I still remember the long, snaking TSA PreCheck lines at the Seattle airport at the beginning of 2019.

 The regular TSA security lines were even worse.

-The cause of these ire-inducing delays?
+The cause of the ire-inducing delays?
 The Federal Government shutdown.
 There were only a handful of TSA agents who showed up to work, so no one was going anywhere fast.

 One harried airport employee let me know that it would take an hour to clear security from where I was standing.

 With my flight boarding in 45 minutes, I made a snap decision.
 I got out of the line to sign up for a service that I had heard so much about–CLEAR.CLEAR is a for-profit service that uses your biometric information (fingerprints and iris scans) to speed you through the travel document verification process.

 Within 10 minutes, a CLEAR representative:

 - Started my application

 - Verified my photo identification and credit card details